rembold-cs151-master/Lab08/README.md

  - The square should only move when you click within it
  - The new location of the square should be entirely within the window confines.
 No squares hanging partly outside the window!

- I couldn't write any tests for this lab, so just test it yourself by playing and then upload it back to here!
+ I couldn't write any tests for this lab, so just test it yourself by playing and then upload it back here to Github!